Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Discussion and consequences

-with each side going to $0$ as $\eps\to 0$. \end{proposition} \begin{proof} Suppose first $\lambda_k(B)$ is simple.
+\end{proposition} \begin{proof} Suppose first $\lambda_k(B)$ is simple.
 Then, following \cite[Lemmas 1 and 3]{Be15} we get an explicit perturbation $\phi^\eps$ of the identity, expressed as a Fourier series, which is preserving the area at the second order and for which the second order term in the asymptotic developments of both $\lb_1 (\phi^\eps (B))$ and $\lb_k (\phi^\eps (B))$ are non vanishing, proving \eqref{ex1.08}.